w1ne/agecal.net/content/posts/date-of-birth-and-zodiac-sign/index.md

 The scientific viewpoint is that astrological predictions and personality assessments based on zodiac signs have no demonstrable scientific validity.
 Controlled scientific experiments have found no evidence that zodiac signs have an effect on people's personality traits, future destinies, or compatibility with others.
 Astrology is considered a pseudoscience by the scientific community because its core principles cannot be falsified or empirically tested.
 While astrology has its believers, scientists say its accuracy and mechanisms remain unproven from a scientific perspective.

-# Impact of Zodiac Signs in Modern Culture (200 words)
+# Impact of Zodiac Signs in Modern Culture

 - Influence of zodiac signs in pop culture